Parent page: Managed Projects

-Each time you perform a release of the project – using Altium Designer's Project Releaser – a Project Released event tile will be added to the timeline.
-The person who performed the release is presented by name (and icon/picture), along with the date and time.
-If a release note was added at the time of releasing the generated data to Concord Pro – through the Confirm Release dialog – then that will also be displayed within the tile.
+Each time you perform a release of the project – using the NEXUS design client's Project Releaser – a Project Released event tile will be added to the timeline.
+The person who performed the release is presented by name (and picture), along with the date and time.
+If a release note was added at the time of releasing the generated data to the NEXUS Server – through the Confirm Release dialog – then that will also be displayed within the tile.
 Each of the data sets included in the release will also be listed.

 Example Project Released event tile.

 Click the control at the tile's top-right corner to access a menu with the following commands:

 - View – opens a dedicated manufacturing portal (on a separate browser tab) with which to more closely inspect the released data.
 From this portal you can view and navigate the released file data, inspect the BOM, and view and comment on the snapshot of the design itself; the source for that released data.
 You'll also have access to controls for downloading manufacturing data at various levels of granularity (from full data set(s) to individual generated output file(s)).
 A chosen release can also be sent – as a Manufacturing Package – directly to your manufacturer.
 For more information, see browsing a Release Package in the Manufacturing Portal.

 Accessing the dedicated Manufacturing Portal tab, with which to more closely inspect the release of the project.